Statistics (STAT) - Courses

 Statistical Computing

-An introductory course covering fundamentals of modern statistical computing.
+This is an introductory course covering fundamentals of modern statistical computing.
 Topics include core programming concepts such as functions, data structures and debugging.
 Stochastic simulations and random variable generation are introduced, as well as accessing, filtering, and analyzing data from other resources.
-The R language will be used.
-Prerequisite: STAT 245 and CS 120.
+The R language is used.
+Prerequisite: STAT 145 or STAT 245.
 Offered Spring.

 STAT 440 Cr.1